 Understanding Home Appraisals

 Are you interested in understanding what to expect from your property appraisal?
-Real estate appraisals are integral to purchasing and selling a property, particularly if the buyer is seeking funding from a lender.
+Real estate appraisals are integral to purchasing and selling a property, particularly if the buyer seeks funding from a lender.

 The appraised value of a home can make or break a sale, so it only makes sense that so much weight is put on it.